 Cocoa beans are highly acidic, particularly after they are fermented.
 This acidity is not usually a favourable flavour in chocolate.
 Many craft chocolate makers these days are not shy to create chocolate that is tart or acidic.
 However, quality flavour is determined by a balance of these acidic flavours, and an overpowering acidic flavour could be more an indication of poorly processed chocolate.

 Often craft chocolate is described as fruity because it tastes tart or acidic.
 It's true that some chocolate can be described as citrus, which is often associated with a sour taste.
 However, chocolate being sour doesn't necessarily mean it's fruity.
 You can enjoy the aromas of raspberry, citrus, and strawberry in your chocolate without the chocolate being too sour.
 The tartness should aid and encourage the aromas, not mask them.

 Acidic chocolate often indicates hiccups during processing.
 The acid aroma molecules are biosynthesized by the bacteria during fermentation of the cocoa bean.
 The bacteria lowers the pH of the cocoa bean from 6.3 to 4.5-5.8.
 However, over or improper fermentation will increase the acidity beyond prefered levels.

 The acids evaporate during the drying and roasting stages.
 Roasting influences the evaporation of these acidic aromas.
-However, if dried to quickly, the husk (or shell) of the cocoa bean can too dry and less permeable to allowing these acids to evaporate.
+However, if dried to quickly, the husk (or shell) of the cocoa bean can dry too quickly and become less permeable.
+This doesn't allow acids to evaporate from the kernel.
 These acids are also released after the husk is removed, confirming the idea that the husk, although thin and permeable to acids, can also restrict their release dried too quickly.
-Heap fermentation in particular (a form of fermenting that differs from box fermentation) tends to increases the level of these acids.
+Heap fermentation in particular (a form of fermenting that differs from box fermentation) tends to increase the level of these acids.

 Acids identified by Ascrizzi et al. were: